hucker/ten8t/README.md

 dynamically created readme and readthedocs integration.

 As it evolved, tests have proven invaluable.
 They give me confidence to perform major architectural changes, confirming everything works when tests pass.
-TDD genuinely saves significant time.
+TDD increases time because you need to make the tests, but it reduces debug time and dramatically reduces refactoring time as well as increasing the confidence in the code as you make changes...and if you miss something add the tests that would have caught it.
+A significant amount of testing can be thought of as automated debugging, sure it took a little more time upfront to write a test, but every time after that I'm not in the debugger stepping and that payback is huge...and then couple that with testing on different versions and manual testing becomes intractable.

 TDD complements YAGNI principles in my development approach.
 Rather than creating extensive object systems upfront, I build classes incrementally, only refactoring when the existing abstraction no longer supports clean design.
-This contrasts with my early career tendency to build elaborate frameworks for functionality that never materialized.
+This contrasts with my early career tendency to build elaborate webs of interacting objects most of which would never be derived from and often times needed extensive coupling.

 ## Philosophy

 I designed the "API" to prioritize flexibility and dev. experience.
-Rather than requiring strict parameter formats, the library intelligently handles various input types to save users time and reduce friction.
+Rather than requiring strict parameter formats, the library "intelligently" handles various input types to save users time and reduce friction.
+Reverse JSON mindset.

 The API often times accepts data in multiple types: